Download PDF

 Open Markets

-Panama has 18 preferential trade agreements in force.
-The trade-weighted average tariff rate is 6.4 percent, and 20 nontariff measures are in effect.
-In general, the government does not screen or discriminate against foreign investment, which has been officially welcome and subject to national treatment, but there are sectoral restrictions.
-The financial sector, vibrant and generally well regulated, provides a wide range of services.
+The trade-weighted average tariff rate is 5.8 percent, and layers of nontariff measures are in force.
+In general, the government does not screen or discriminate against foreign investment.
+The financial sector provides a wide range of services.
+Efforts to strengthen laws against money laundering continue.